timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 3. **Check the card in a computer:** Verify the micro SD card works in a regular computer (with adapter if needed)
 4. **Check formatting:** Ensure the micro SD card is formatted as FAT32

-**If the micro SD card works in a computer but not in the TS Pico:**
+**If the micro SD card works in a computer but not in the TS-Pico:**
 - Try a different micro SD card to rule out compatibility issues
 - Check that the micro SD card isn't write-protected
 - Ensure the micro SD card isn't corrupted